focused-labs/ai-custom-chatbot-quickstart/README.md

-# AI Domain Specific Chatbot Toolkit
+# AI Custom Chatbot Quickstart

 This tutorial shows you how to get started building a custom chatbot using our preferred LLM tech stack:
 - OpenAI